 Normally you can safely omit this option.
 However, it might be useful to read data from erased devices: we observed that on erase, only the first two sectors are actually cleared.
 The following example shows how to read the remaining data:

-Example 3.40.
-Command showing how to read data from an erased device last-sector option
+Example 3.37.
+Command showing how to read data from an erased device last-sector option dump-file option